Warren & Migliaccio, L.L.P.

 Online Romance Scams – Use Bankruptcy to Protect Yourself from Financial Ruin

 Many people turn to social media or dating sites to meet their potential partners due to the convenience these platforms offer.
-For some, the worst comes to pass when they get tricked into sending their hard-earned cash to scammers.
+For some, the worst happens when scammers trick them into sending their hard-earned cash.
 There has been an upsurge of online romance scams over the past few years.

 A recent report by the Federal Trade Commission indicated that victims lost more than $540 million to online romance scammers in 2021.
 The report is just the tip of the iceberg because things are much worse.
-These scams are fueled by social media and the growing popularity of online dating apps, and the number of reported cases will increase in the coming years.
+Social media and the growing popularity of online dating apps fuel these scams, and the number of reported cases will increase in the coming years.

 What are Online Dating Scams?